Sparse Representation Classification Beyond L1 Minimization and the Subspace Assumption: Numerical Experiments

-We first apply SRC to two face image data sets, one of which is also used by \cite{WrightYangGaneshMa2009} to show the empirical advantage of SRC.

-The Extended Yale B database has $2414$ face images of $38$ individuals under various poses and lighting conditions \cite{GeorphiadesBelheumeurKriegman2001}, \cite{LeeHoKriegman2005}.
-These images are further re-sized to $32 \times 32$ for our experiment.
-Half of the data is used for training and the other half for testing, so $m=1024$, $n=1207$, and $K=38$.
-We show the mean errors after $100$ Monte Carlo runs in Figure~\ref{FaceYaleSRC}.
+Next we experiment on two image data sets where original SRC excels at.
+The Extended Yale B database has $2414$ face images of $38$ individuals under various poses and lighting conditions \cite{GeorphiadesBelheumeurKriegman2001}, \cite{LeeHoKriegman2005}, which are re-sized to $32 \times 32$.
+Thus $m=1024$, $n=2414$, and $K=38$.
+The Columbia Object Image Library (Coil20) \cite{NeneNayarMurase1996a} consists of $400$ object images of $20$ objects under various angles, and each image is also of size $32 \times 32$.
+In this case $m=1024$, $n=400$, and $K=20$.

-The CMU PIE database has $11554$ images of $68$ individuals under various poses, illuminations and expressions \cite{SimBakerBsat2003}.
-We also use the size $32 \times 32$ re-sized images for classification, so $m=1024$, $n=5777$, and $K=68$.
-The mean errors are shown in Figure~\ref{FaceCMUSRC}.

-The top left panel of each figure shows the SRC error, and we observe that the error rates for different subset regression methods are very similar.
-The best error achieved for Extended Yale B database is $0.0207$ by OMP, and the best error for CMU PIE is $0.0239$ by $\ell 1$ minimization.
-Note that SRC by full regression achieves a mean error of $0.0606$ and $0.0442$ respectively, which is a bit worse than subset regression.
-As for $k$NN and LDA, their error rates are always greater than $0.1$ in both data sets, which are not shown in order to better compare the SRC errors.

-For both data sets, the top right panel shows the class dominance error $1-P_{D}$, which is slightly higher than the SRC errors $L$; their difference is less than $0.05$.
-The classification error given class dominance satisfies $P_{1} < 0.01$ for all three subset regression methods and all sparsity levels, which is not shown by figure.
-The bottom panel shows $P_{2}$, which is much higher than $L$ and $P_{1}$.

-Those additional panels demonstrate that class dominance largely explains the success of SRC for face images, and the testing data can only be misclassified due to the failure of class dominance.
-Since all three subset regression methods achieve almost zero errors given class dominance, it is also the main reason that all methods have similar classification errors in the top left panel.